JiwoonKim/CS50-NOTES/README.md

 - `mario`: a program that prints out a full-pyramid of a specified height given by user.
     - the less comfortable version: print out a half-pyramid.

-  > learned how to use conditions and loops
+  > learned how to use conditions and loops.
   > helped get familiar with using standard I/O (using CS50's training wheels: get_int()).

 - `cash`: a program that calculates the minimum number of coins required to give a user change.
-  > learned how to implement a greedy algorithm and how to handle the inherent imprecision of floating-point values.
+  > learned how to implement a __Greedy algorithm__ and how to handle the inherent imprecision of floating-point values.

 - `credit`: a program that determines whether a provided credit card number is valid according to Luhn’s algorithm (If valid, print the which company it belongs to:American Express, MasterCard, or Visa).
   > learned how to use various math functions and operators to interact with numeral values.